egorvidmaer/blog/content/en/publication/BlockChain/index.md

 ---
-title:  Блокчейн больше чем криптовалюты
+title:  Blockchain is more than cryptocurrencies
-subtitle: Блокчейн больше чем криптовалюты
+subtitle: Blockchain is more than cryptocurrencies

 # Summary for listings and search engines
-summary: Блокчейн больше чем криптовалюты
+summary: Blockchain is more than cryptocurrencies

 # Link this post with a project
 projects: []